maciej-ka/array-tap/README.md

 By default `initTap()` will extend Array prototype with "tap" method.

 It's possible to choose different name, like: `initTap("myTap")`.
-In combination with Javascript Symbol it will prevent name collisions.
+In combination with a Javascript Symbol this will prevent name collisions.

 ```javascript
 const tap = Symbol("tap");